VasiliyKolihalov/FatNetLib/docs/2-essentials/10-modules.md

 };
 ```

-In this example, we use the `MyModule` module to remove the `ClientEncryptionModule`, which is registered as a child
+In this example, you use the `MyModule` module to remove the `ClientEncryptionModule`, which is registered as a child
 module for `DefaultClientModule`.
-`MyModule` is intentionally registered earlier, because we can only delete those modules whose registration steps have
+`MyModule` is intentionally registered earlier, because you can only delete those modules whose registration steps have
 not yet been completed.

 ### Step correction steps